 To sum up my thoughts on Mystic, i do applaud the effort on giving us something fresh here instead of just the next iteration on Shrivelling and Co.
 I feel like the doom charm cycle is executed way too conservatively and just not worth the effort, but the rest of the cards holds up very well and provides some interesting options for other archetypes as well.

-Pocket Multi Tool(C): Excellent.
+Pocket Multi Tool(C): Good to Excellent.
 A great piece of encounter protection with various other uses as well.
 Spring-Loaded is an incredibly powerful upgrade.

 Idol of Xanatos: Okay to Bad.
 One of those cards that does a job and does it well, but that is often just going to be too costly.
 Thanks to their many recursion options, just cycling through teddy bears is often going to do the same without costing as many resources and ravaging your hand.
 I could see this in Patrice who doesn’t put as much value into sheer card numbers, but even Calvin probably has better things to save him.
 As just a way to get cards in the discard, it’s too expensive and takes up too valuable of an equipment slot.